oyster-catcher/HopperGuidance/README.md

 - Target altitude
 - Min. descent angle - imagine an upside down cone with the apex at the landing point.
 The cone describes the safe area of descent.
 A high angle to the ground means the craft must descent steeply, only getting near the ground at the landing point.
 - Max velocity - Keep velocity below this limit
 - Max thrust angle - the maximum allow angle the craft will tilt.
-If 90 degrees then the craft can tip from vertical to the horizontal position but no more
+If 90 degrees then the craft can tip from vertical to the horizontal position but no more.
+If beyond >90 this value is ignored currently due to convex limitations.
 - Max final thrust angle - the thrust angle for the touch down.
 This keeps the final descent more vertical if kept lower than max thrust angle
 - Min thrust - only throttle down to this amount.
 This is mainly for realism overhaul where throttling of engines is more realistic.
 If the engine cuts out you will only have limited ignitions and it takes quite a while to restart the engine.
 You just can't let it happen!
 - Max thrust - how much of the available thrust to use.
 Set this slow and the descent will be slow and careful.
 You can use more than 100% since the calculation is done when calculating the trajectory you might have lost weight due to fuel usage and you will have spare acceleration by landing.